Jagapathi Babu

-He has worked with noted directors like Kodi Ramakrishna, S. V. Krishna Reddy, Ram Gopal Varma, Krishna Vamsi, E. V. V. Satyanarayana, Gunasekhar, Chandra Sekhar Yeleti, A. M. Rathnam, K. Raghavendra Rao, Radha Mohan, Mohan Raja, J. D. Chakravarthy, Boyapati Srinu, and Sukumar.
+He has worked with notable directors like Kodi Ramakrishna, S. V. Krishna Reddy, Ram Gopal Varma, Krishna Vamsi, E. V. V. Satyanarayana, Gunasekhar, Chandra Sekhar Yeleti, Siva, A. M. Rathnam, K. Raghavendra Rao, Radha Mohan, Mohan Raja, J. D. Chakravarthy, Boyapati Srinu, Trivikram Srinivas, Vysakh, K. S. Ravikumar, Sukumar, Koratala Siva and Prashanth Neel.

 Early life

-Jagapathi Babu was born on 12 February 1962 in Machilipatnam to veteran producer-director V. B. Rajendra Prasad.
-He was brought up in Chennai, Tamil Nadu before making a mark in Telugu cinema.
+Babu was born on 12 February 1962 in Machilipatnam to producer-director V. B. Rajendra Prasad.
+He was brought up in Chennai, Tamil Nadu before working in Telugu cinema.
 He married Lakshmi and has two daughters.

 Career

 1989–2013: Lead roles

-Babu made his debut in Telugu with the movie Simha Swapnam (1989) which was produced by his father and directed by V. Madhusudhana Rao.
+Babu made his lead debut in Telugu with the movie Simha Swapnam (1989) which was produced by his father and directed by V. Madhusudhana Rao.
 That same year, he starred in Adavilo Abhimanyudu.
 His first commercial success came with Peddarikam released in 1992.
 He had his breakthrough in the form of Gaayam directed by Ram Gopal Varma in the year 1993.
-In 1994, with the super hit film Subhalagnam, he reached family audience and also established his star status.
+In 1994, with the super hit film Subhalagnam, he reached family audience.
 He won the Nandi Award for Best Actor in 1996 for his role in the movie Maavichiguru directed by S V Krishna Reddy.

-1997 saw runway hit films like Subhakankshalu and Pelli Pandiri.
+1997 saw hit films including Subhakankshalu and Pelli Pandiri.
 In 1998, he won the Nandi Award for Best Supporting Actor for the film Anthahpuram.
 In 2000, he won the Nandi Best Actor Award for his performance in the thriller Manoharam.
 In 2003–05, he did runway hit films like Kabaddi Kabaddi, Athade Oka Sainyam, Pedababu and Anukokunda Oka Roju.
 In 2006, he appeared in Samanyudu and Pellaina Kothalo.
 He received the Nandi Best Supporting Actor Award for the second time in the year 2007 for his role in the film Lakshyam in addition to a won Filmfare Award.
 In 2011, he received the Kala Bhushana Award for his contribution to cinema by TSR Lalitha Kala Parishat.

 His first Tamil movie was Madrasi, and in 2012, he appeared as the antagonist in Tamil film Thaandavam.
-Subsequently, he played the lead role in Jai Bolo Telangana, which won five Nandi Awards.
+He played the lead role in Jai Bolo Telangana, which won five Nandi Awards.
 In 2012, he debuted in the Kannada film Bachchan as a cop.